qrkourier/qrkourier.github.io/README.md

 [a trivial web page](https://kourier.keybase.pub) built with markdown and css to exercise the features of the [Keybase filesystem](https://keybase.io/docs/kbfs)

+#### keybase users may wish to fork and use this repository to publish their own verifiable content

+1. clone
+2. modify
+3. deploy with `./bin/deploy-to-kbfs.sh KEYBASE_USERNAME --exclude '*.html' --delete-excluded`

+The deploy script is a thin wrapper for rsync which duplicates the site to your keybase public folder.
+Obviously, you must have the keybase standaone app installed and logged in.

 John, the upstream developer of the repository I forked for this, serves up this nice stylesheet [over here](https://github.com/markdowncss/modest) and the rest of this document is from him.